Silkey Goyal

 Improved academic and professional performance

-For children with developmental disorders or intellectual disability, combined therapy with child counseling ensures holistic growth—both communication and emotional development.
+For children with developmental disorders or intellectual disabilities, combined therapy with child counseling ensures holistic growth, including both communication and emotional development.

 Supporting Therapy at Home

 Family involvement is crucial for the success of speech therapy.
-Practicing exercises at home reinforces techniques learned during therapy sessions.
+Practising exercises at home reinforces techniques learned during therapy sessions.

 Parents and caregivers can support progress by: